libp2p/specs/connections/README.md

 First, the peers both send the multistream protocol id to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.

-Next, the Initiator proposes the [TLS protocol](../tls/tls.md) for encryption, but the Responder rejects the proposal as they don't support TLS.
+Next, the Initiator proposes the [TLS protocol][tls-libp2p] for encryption, but the Responder rejects the proposal as they don't support TLS.

-The Initiator then proposes the [SECIO protocol](../secio), which is supported by the Responder.
+The Initiator then proposes the [SECIO protocol][secio-spec], which is supported by the Responder.
 The Listener echoes back the protocol id for SECIO to indicate agreement.